 I unstrapped my snowshoes as fast as my shaking fingers would function.
 As the grizzly charged, Bonnie fled to the tree line.
 I dove for the lowest branch of the nearest tree and scrambled through the first several feet of branches.

 I quickly realized, of course, into which tree Bonnie had chased the lion…

 *Visit our Novel News Page here to find current and upcoming D.I.
 Telbat novel news!

-*Better yet, Subscribe to our blog to receive the news right in your inbox once a week!
+*Better yet, subscribe to our blog to receive the news right in your inbox once a week!
 Never miss David’s short stories, author reflection, book review, or occasional challenge to the Christian Church!
-We have an exclusive subscriber gift to give you, too, “Between the Pages: Other COIL Stories.”
+We have an exclusive subscriber gift to give you, too, “Three For Free,” three D.I.
+Telbat novels in one!
 Hope to see you soon!